Research activities in the speech therapy group of a kindergarten

 The guys hit him hard.

-Because he's puffed up.
+Because he's inflated.

-What can a ball do? (jump, roll, throw, etc.)
+What can the ball do? (jump, roll, you can throw it, etc.)

 What ball? (sign words).